 Responsible Pet Owners Month pinpoints issues of raising good pets, including nutrition and veterinary care.

 Random Acts of Kindness Week counteracts violence in today’s society.
 It stresses simple, unplanned acts of compassion.
-The week is held annually from Monday to Sunday of the week containing Valentine’s Day.
-This year the week starts Sunday, February 11, and it ends Saturday, February 17.
+This year the week starts on Tuesday, February 11, and it ends on Monday, February 17.
 Children can visit a website at: https://www.randomactsofkindness.org/

 Groundhog Day is February 2.